 “It was outrageous that Jack Smith IV was ever arrested simply for doing his job,” Mic executive news director Kerry Lauerman said in a statement.
 “We are glad the state of North Dakota came to its senses and dropped the charges, and now ask that officials immediately turn over his property, a camera and computer, which they have now had for nine months.”

-Jack Smith IV, a journalist with Mic, was arrested while documenting law enforcement’s efforts to clear protesters from the Oceti Sakowin camp at the Standing Rock reservation in North Dakota.
+Jack Smith IV, a journalist with Mic, was arrested on Feb.
+22, 2017, while documenting law enforcement’s efforts to clear protesters from the Oceti Sakowin camp at the Standing Rock reservation in North Dakota.